DE-CIX/pbgp-parser/README.md

 Using `-f JSON` or `-f LINE` is highly recommended.
 The output will be encoded in UTF-8 and sent to your specified target server.

-Finally, you can install the package as a system command-line tool:
+Finally, you can install the package as a system command-line tool by using setuptools:

     python setup.py install